-Wash and iron your clothes before storing.
-Surfaces stains and dirt will set into the clothing overtime and when you do finally get them out of storage to use again the stain will be difficult to remove.
+Wash and iron your clothes before storing them in self storage.
+Surface stains and dirt will set into the clothing overtime and when you do finally get them out of your storage unit to use again the stain will be difficult to remove.
 Dirty clothing can also attract vermin and insects which may also damage your clothing.
-Wash all items as per their washing instructions and any dry cleanable items should be dry cleaned prior to storing.
-Make sure the clothes are rinsed properly before drying and storing to ensure that all bleaches, chemicals and detergents are washed out.
-This will not only make sure that your clothes are safe during storage, they will also be clean and ready to wear when you need them.
+Ensure you wash all items as per their washing instructions.
+As well as dry clean your dry cleanable items prior to storing them.

 2. To vacuum seal or not to vacuum seal

 There is a large range of storage bags available that are perfect for clothing storage.
 For example, vacuum storage bags are great space savers.
 However, over a long period of time storing your clothing in these bags will lead to damage.

 Storing your clothing in vacuum packed bags will not only leave your clothing creased and wrinkled.
 But also quicken the process of deterioration as natural fibres need air to maintain its structure and integrity.

 A better way for storing clothes in self storage is to use plastic storage tubs.
 This will help to avoid suffocating your items.
 Ensure you lightly pack them and start with the heavier items on the bottom.
 In addition, if you need to purchase a storage tub head to your local hardware store.